sparktsang/sparktsang.github.io/_posts/benefactor.md

 I met the first, and to this day, the last, benefactor of my life.

 He seemed to see right through me, not just the persona of the traveller, but the entire architecture of my alienation.
 He understood my relentless quest for independence and intellectual autonomy.
 He asked profound, probing questions about my past, and for some reason I still don't fully understand, I opened up to this stranger in a way I never had before.
-I spoke of my teenage existential crisis, the conflicts with my father, my search for meaning in philosophy, even my failed attempt at a "co-living revolution."
+I spoke of my teenage existential crisis, the conflicts with my father, my search for meaning in philosophy, even my failed attempt at a "co-living revolution".

 In return, he spoke of his world, a world of billion-dollar acquisitions and the absolute power of credibility.
 Then, as I had expected, he turned his sharp, analytical gaze onto my system.
 He didn't just ask what it did; he asked how it was built.
 He asked about my algorithm, my value projections, my buy-and-sell thresholds, the first principles behind my "value-purity" index.
 He asked all the right questions.
 He seemed to be the first person who truly understood.